kwoodham/sublime/README.md

 <a name="introduction"></a>
 ## Introduction

 This repository maintains a set of [Sublime Text 3][st3] (hereafter: ST3) Python scripts that I  developed to manage my personal workflow using the [ST3 API][api].
-My intent was to set up a "wiki" capability that allows me to create and capture links between documents and headers (in the same document or other documents) and handle [todo.txt][todotxt] tasks within my pages (annotated as current, pending, and done).
+My intent was to set up a "wiki" capability that allows me to create and capture links between documents and headers (in the same document or other documents) and handle [todo.txt][todo] tasks within my pages (annotated as current, pending, and done).

 All wiki pages are in [Markdown][md].